By Marie Willsey

 A NEW PRECEDENT FOR STUDENT JOURNALISTS?

 Are high school students protected by freedom of speech?
-When Hazelwood East High School principal Robert E. Reynolds thumbed through the proofs of the Spectrum, the school paper, and found two articles to be inappropriate, he barred them from publication.
+When Hazelwood East High School principal Robert E. Reynolds thumbed through the Spectrum’s proofs, the school paper, and found two articles to be inappropriate, he barred them from publication.
 Cathy Kuhlmeier and two other students on the newspaper staff brought the case to court, saying the principal’s actions violated their First Amendment rights.

 Branzburg v.
 Hayes (1971)